aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

 ### Move Form Field to a New Location in a PDF File

 If you want to move a form field to a new location on a PDF page, first get the field object and then specify a new value for its setRect method.
 A [Rectangle](https://reference.aspose.com/pdf/java/com.aspose.pdf/Rectangle) object with new coordinates is assigned to the setRect(..) method.
-Then save the updated PDF using the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object’s save method.
+Then save the updated PDF using the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object's save method.

 The following code snippet shows you how to move a form field to a new location.